movapages/cangjie-dictionary/README.md

 ![CangJie Demo](CangJieDictionary.gif)

 >Some *code->zi* results looks *empty*, but in fact the entries exist, however
-> the glyphs on the system (browser may use system fonts only) *don't know* about
-> such languages like Vietnamese, Japanese or Korean (no support on the system,
-> Traditional and Simplified Chinese only).
+> the Vietnamese, Japanese or Korean glyphs are not known to the system (i.e. no support on the system, it's Traditional and Simplified Chinese installed only).

 ### Getting Started with Create React App